cloudfoundry/diff-exporter/README.md

+> [!CAUTION]
+> This repository has been in-lined (using git-subtree) into [winc-release](https://github.com/cloudfoundry/winc-release/pull/46).
+Please make any
+> future contributions directly to winc-release.

 # diff-exporter

 The `diff-exporter` extracts (exports) the diff layer given a running container ID and a bundle path (that contains the config.json).
 The layer is saved to the location provided by the `-outputFile` parameter.
 The output layer is of `tar.gz` mediatype and the filename is the `sha256` of its contents.